coatyio/coaty-js/docs/man/developer-guide.md

 and transparent retrieval of objects across Coaty components independent of database implementations.
-The query event's object filter which specifies selection and ordering criteria can be directly passed to the database agnostic API for schemeless object retrieval.
+The query event's object filter which specifies selection and ordering criteria can be directly passed to the database agnostic API for schemaless object retrieval.

 The Unified Storage API uses the notion of *database adapters* to connect to specific databases.
 The framework provides ready-to-use built-in adapters.
 You can also